BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 The CLI Wallet, called BLOCWallet, is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
 It is text only application that does not have a graphical interface.
 However, it is currently the most stable and gets the newest updates first.

-If you would like to use BLOCWallet, you can check out [this guide](../wallets/Using-BLOCWallet.md).
+If you would like to use BLOCWallet, you can check out [this guide](../wallets/Using-BLOCWallet.md)

+## **BLOC-SERVICE**

+bloc-service RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for BLOC payment operations and address management designed to manage a user's account while operating together with a BLOCd Node Daemon. bloc-service RPC Wallet allows you to accept incoming payments, generate an address for each user via bloc-service RPC Wallet JSON RPC API and much more.

+Please check [this tutorial](../wallets/bloc-service-index.md) to learn how to use the **bloc-service RPC wallet**.

 ## **BLOC Wallet for iPad & iPhone**